Welcome to the latest edition of The Road to Zero Report

 Median price of new ZEV van

-Business leasing demand continues to see good growth (40% ZEV share in business leasing) with demand being driven by effective incentives and continued growth in BEV adoption amongst company car and salary sacrifice schemes.
-The impact of these schemes are clear, with over 70,000 BEV vehicles delivered via salary sacrifice schemes in 2024.
+• Business leasing demand continues to see good growth (40% ZEV share in business leasing) with demand being driven by effective incentives and continued growth in BEV adoption amongst company car (58%) and salary sacrifice schemes (88%) [BVRLA].

-Business Contract Hire (BCH), the largest leasing product, also contributed to this trend, with market share of electric vehicles increasing from 37% in 2024 to 44% in 2025, and the share of new registrations increasing from 44% to 54%.
+• Business Contract Hire (BCH), the largest leasing product, also contributed to this trend, with the market share of electric vehicles increasing from 44% in 2025 to 48% in 2026, and the share of new registrations increasing from 54% to 58%.

 Public EV charging costs:

-- According to Zapmap, as of January 2025, the average pay-as-you-go (PAYG) price for slow/fast chargers was approximately 53p per kilowatt-hour (kWh), while rapid/ultra-rapid chargers averaged around 81p/kWh.
+• According to Zapmap, as of April 2026, the average pay-as-you-go (PAYG) price for slow/fast chargers was approximately 54p per kilowatt-hour (kWh), while rapid/ultra-rapid chargers averaged around 79p/kWh.

-- Home charging EVs remains significantly cheaper than fuelling ICE vehicles, equivalent to 71 pence per litre of petrol at the domestic price cap, and less than 22 p/litre with the cheapest off-peak tariffs.
+• The cost saving of home charging EVs compared to fuelling ICE vehicles remains significant, with home charging equivalent to approximately 79 pence per litre of petrol at the domestic price cap and roughly 25 pence per litre with the cheapest off-peak tariffs.

-- As of March 2025, at least five EV tariffs offered off-peak prices of less than 9p/kWh [REF]
+• As of June 2026, at least five EV tariffs offered off-peak prices of less than 9p/kWh.
+[Smart home charge]

 Key Themes